-A 2-2 draw between Lisbon rivals SL Benfica and Sporting Clube de Portugal provided a suitably dramatic last game before the refurbishment of the Da Luz stadium.
+A 2-2 draw between SL Benfica and Sporting Clube de Portugal provided a suitably dramatic last game at the Da Luz stadium.

 In a full-blooded Lisbon derby, Benfica seemed bound for success until two late goals from Sporting’s Mario Jardel wrecked the home side’s chances of avenging their 3-0 defeat in the previous derby in April.